Loading...

 Waheedullah

-Waheedullah, a 40-year-old father and gas factory worker from Kabul, was diagnosed with Acute Lymphoblastic Leukemia (ALL) in August 2024.
-Months of severe pain and swelling led to the life-changing diagnosis.
-Forced to leave his job—the only income for his family - Waheedullah fell into financial crisis, relying on loans to afford chemotherapy at Jinnah Hospital.
-Though he continues treatment, limited resources and lack of specialized care leave him and many others fighting cancer with little support and growing uncertainty.
+Waheedullah, a 40-year-old father and gas factory worker from Kabul, was diagnosed with Acute Lymphoblastic Leukemia (ALL) in August 2024 Months of severe pain and swelling led to the life-changing diagnosis.
+Forced to leave his job-the only income for his family-Waheedullah fell into financial crisis, relying on loans to afford chemotherapy at Ali Jinnah Hospital.
+Though he continues treatment, limited resources and lack of specialized care leave him and many other fighting cancer with little support and growing uncertainty.

 Toti

-I am Rohullah I'm 7 years old and a student.
+I am Rohullah I’m 7 years old and a student.
 One day, I got very sick with a fever and stomach pain.
-My dad gave me medicine, but I didn't get better.
-We went to many hospitals, but nothing worked until we reached the Emergency Hospital.
-They found something in my lungs and sent us to Kabul.
-In Kabul, doctors did laser surgery and found I had cancer.
-I had more surgeries and now I'm getting vaccine shots.
-I've had four doses, and I feel better now.
+My dad gave me medicine, but I didn’t get better.
+We went to many hospital, but nothing worked until we reached the Emergency Hospital They found something in my lungs and sent us to Kabul In Kabul, doctors did laser surgery and found I had cancer.
+I had more surgeries and now I’m getting vaccine shots.
+I’ve had four doses, and I feel better now.
 My dad sold our land and is still borrowing money to help me get well.

 Our Success Stories